damian-lis/Talk-to-Gisapia-and-the-Others/README.md

 <br/>

 In the first example regarding to gisapia talk script template example, first of all we can see messages appear in two arrays.
-Thanks to this, each character who starts a conversation can draw different messages for themselves (draw).
+Thanks to this, each character who starts a conversation can draw different messages for themselves (so that the conversation is not the same).

 <br/>

-Below is an explanation of this solution by the setScriptTalkMessages method of Character object that set script template version when starting a conversation with a given character (objects/Character.js):
+The discussed process of drawing messages is done by the setScriptTalkMessages method of Character object when user starting a conversation with a choosen character (objects/Character.js):

 ```
   setScriptTalkMessages(scriptTalk) {